Kentz confident on standalone future after bidders walk away

 It said that its outlook remained strong, citing a growing pipeline of opportunities, increased bidding activity and a strong balance sheet that would allow it to grow organically and by acquisitions.

-"We have a clear and realisable strategy in place that we believe will continue to deliver strong returns for our shareholders," Kentz's chief executive Christian Brown said.
+"We have a clear and realizable strategy in place that we believe will continue to deliver strong returns for our shareholders," Kentz's chief executive Christian Brown said.

 At 1331 GMT, shares in Kentz were down 1.14 percent, valuing the company at 588.3 million pounds.